Hasleen Kaur

 Hasleen Kaur is an Indian actress, model and beauty pageant titleholder.
 She was the first runner up at the Pantaloons Femina Miss India and represented India at the Miss Earth 2011 beauty pageant on 3 December 2011.
 She has appeared in several advertisements before making her Bollywood debut in the 2014 movie Karle Pyaar Karle.

 Early life and education

-Hasleen was raised in Delhi.
+Hasleen Kaur was raised in Delhi.
 She did her graduation in English from Jesus and Mary College, and later received a diploma from Indian Institute of Mass Communication, New Delhi.

 Career

-Hasleen Kaur has modeled for several advertisements.
+Kaur has modeled for several advertisements.
 She also worked as an Elite Model and appeared in Elite Fashion Calendar in 2011.

 Femina Miss India

 She participated in 2011 Pantaloons Femina Miss India pageant and won the Femina Miss India Earth 2011, where Kanishtha Dhankar was crowned the Femina Miss India World.
 Femina Miss India Earth 2010 and reigning Miss Earth 2010, Nicole Faria, crowned her at the end of the event.